Do I Need a Registered Agent for My Business?

 - So you don't need to worry about missing important documents while you are on vacation or if you travel frequently.

-- If you change your business location, you don't have to file a registered agent change with your state.
+- If you change your business location (within your state), you don't have to file a registered agent change with your state.

 - If you do business in multiple states, you can use the registered agent service in all those states (with a different in-state address for each).

-- So you won't be in danger of having fines or penalties imposed if you miss a deadline, and
+- You won't be in danger of having fines or penalties imposed if you miss a deadline, and

-- So you won't be in danger of falling out of good standing with your state.
+- You won't be in danger of falling out of good standing with your state.

 What a Registered Agent Doesn't Do